 During the dry season (May to September) rain is rare, it's less hot and there are fewer mosquitos.
 This time of the year is the peak season and prices are at the top level.

 Breeding season on the Isle of Lunga (one of the Treshnish Isles) starts in the middle of April.
 To make sure to have thousands of them on Lunga Island I recommend a visit not before May.
 They stay on this island until the beginning of August.
 I went there at the end of June and besides puffins, I saw chicks from the guillemot, razorbill, and shag.
 The puffin chicks are hidden in the burrows and you may encounter them only when they leave the nest.

 The bst time is during the dry season.
 June may also be a good option with fewer tourists and lower rates.

 The dry season last from Dec. until April/May.
 Anyway this is one of the wettest regions in the world with 7 liters of rain each year.
 The climate is humid tropical.
 The driest month is March and the wettest is August.

-The summertime is also the peak season from December to March.
+The summertime is the peak season from December to March.
 Weekends are more crowded due to beach visitors and surfers.
-Limited parking, therefore, come either early in the morning or late afternoon at weekends; mid-week and spring are less busy.
+Limited parking, therefore, visit the colony either early in the morning or late afternoon at weekends; mid-week and spring are less busy.
 More crowded on sunny days and very few visitors during cold, rough days.